 We were greeted and led upstairs by one of those kind fat old lady types, affectionately known as “Mama” by staff and guests alike.
-She reminded Michael and I of the woman that owned Tom, the cat, from Tom and Jerry.
+In terms of her attire and build, she reminded Michael and me of the owner of Tom, the cat from Tom and Jerry.

-We were on the second floor of a quadrangle which had multiple washing lines draped from opposing balconies.
+We were on the second floor of a quadrangle which had crisscrossing washing lines draped from opposing balconies.
 You could smell the artificial freshness of the detergent in the air.

 “Oh no, no, no, Mama, I’ve just used this water for washing,” I said, realising that she’d boiled the water for tea and not for me to wash with.

 “Niet!
 No wash,” she instructed, wagging a stern finger, “Chai”[tea]

 “But Mama, you don’t understand” I pleaded.
 “I thought you had warmed the water so I could wash with it.
 The pan is half full of the filth that has run off my stinking body.
 I haven’t washed for a few days.
 Look, there’s even a few hair-”

 “Is there anything I can say or do to stop you drinking this water?”
 I said placing my hand on the handle.

 “Niet,” she replied, lightly rapping my hand away.